mfrasca/ecto/guides/howtos/Navigating Relations.md

   update: [set: [taxon_id: t.id]])
 ```

-The ones to be associated to taxon at rank species will require us to do a double search on the
+The ones to be associated to taxon at rank species will require us to do two chained joins with
-taxon table.
-Here again the temptation to heavily misuse `fragment` is strong, we could write
+the taxon table.
+Here again the temptation to heavily misuse `fragment` is strong, we could
-a double nested `SELECT` query in the `fragment`, but let's resist it!
+write a double nested `SELECT` query in the `fragment`, but let's resist it!

 ```
 q = from(a in "accession",